 - Hardcover Cases turn into a seat.

-Hard suitcases can turn into the useful seat while waiting in stations or at airports.
+Hard suitcases can turn into useful seats while waiting in stations or at airports.

 Rolling Suitcase Cons